qunfengdong/BLCA/README.md

  - Other:
 	-h		Show program usage and quit
 ```
+### Split input fasta (Optional)
+* If you have a big fasta file (more than 10,000 reads), and you want to run BLCA in "parallel", you can use this python package (https://pypi.python.org/pypi/pyfasta/#command-line-interface) to split fasta sequences into multiple parts, then run BLCA on each individual part.

 ### Step 2
 * Run your analysis with the compiled database.
 Please run: